501336North/BCWeather/README.md

 - Just do the traditional pod install in the project's folder
 - then open the .xcworkspace in XCode
+- Clean Build folder just to be sure
 - Build & Run [ideally on a real device to take advantage of Core Location and to see the weather for your current city.]

 # External libs